 "What do you mean, Willi?
 I have to run slowly?
 I haven’t even started to push hard.
 I haven’t reached the limit yet...".

 As soon as he is out of the box again, Michael Schumacher makes another fast lap, until the Ford technician loses his patience and the test is interrupted.
 As Michael returns, Willi Weber’s phone rings.
 At the other side of the line, after a series of crackles and rustles, Eddie Jordan wastes no time with formalities, and goes straight to the point:

-"Willi, if you send me 450.000 dollars [at the time, the currency of the dollar and the mark was almost the same, ndr], Michael can race".
+"Willi, if you send me 450.000 dollars (at the time, the currency value of the dollar and the German mark was almost the same, Ed.), Michael can race".

 The German manager accepts, without even thinking about it.